JacpFX/JacpFX/_includes/structComposition.md

     }
 }
 </pre>
-> Note: In case of JavaFX views you must register the root component of your view:
+> Note: In case of JavaFX views you must register the root <i>Component</i> of your view:

 ```java
 // Register root component